scvalex/ltc/docs/final.md

 The core component of the following program is the store.
 We note that although we are using a "Simple" store, the `open` function comes from the interface, not the implementation.
-Once the store has been created, we begin enabling other components on top of it: we first start a node server over the UDP interface which enables LTc's inter-node replication, we then start the Redis adapter in order to provide a somewhat standardized interface to the data, and we finally start the web interface so that we can administer the LTc node easily.
+Once the store has been created, we begin enabling other components on top of it.
+We first start a node server over the UDP interface which enables LTc's inter-node replication.
+We then start the Redis adapter in order to provide a somewhat standardized interface to the data.
+We finally start the web interface so that we can administer the LTc node easily.
-Note that every component is replaceable, as long as the replacement respects the interface defined in the type classes.
+Note that every component is replaceable, as long as the replacement respects the interface defined by the type classes.
 Furthermore, every component other than the store is optional.

 ~~~~ {.haskell}